Section Links

 Property Committee

 The Property Committee inspects the building and grounds and ensures they are properly maintained.
 The committee meets the second Tuesday of each month at 9 a.m.
-Work days are planned for repairs, clean-up and general maintenance.
+Extra work days are planned for repairs, clean-up and general maintenance as needed.
 We encourage anyone who is interested to join the committee.

 Return to TOP